 The San Francisco Bay Area Center for Cognitive Therapy

-In addition to clinical work, Dr. Owen has a strong research background and has published articles in peer-reviewed journals, and a chapter in The Wiley-Blackwell Handbook of Family Psychology.
-Dr. Owen is an assistant professor of Clinical Psychology at the University of California Berkeley.
-She remains active in the Cognitive Behavioral Therapy community by participating in CBT networks (as a steering committee member for the Northern California CBT network) and presenting her research at professional conferences.
+In addition to clinical work and teaching, Dr. Owen has a strong research background and has published articles in peer-reviewed journals, and a chapter in The Wiley-Blackwell Handbook of Family Psychology.
+She attends national conferences on CBT annually and presents locally and nationally.
 Dr. Owen is committed to incorporating Evidence Based Treatments into her work, carefully tailoring therapy to each individual or family’s needs.

 510.652.4455 ext.
 4.